crispin-nosidam/2020sp-vec2rec-crispin-nosidam/README.md

 * Argparse (Future: Flask)

 ## Design Choices & Implementation Considerations
-### 1) Preserve computation steps to allow easy reruns under different config / data updates
+### 1) Memoization: Preserve computation steps to allow easy reruns under different config / data updates
 * Kubeflow pipeline allows easy reruns for each step.
 * The serialization of the 3 generated artifact types minimize the number of reruns needed
   * For activities such as